 - President Evil: He served as Lord President of Gallifrey once after the Fourth Doctor left the office vacant, and Borusa's last story has him pulling a FaceHeel Turn.

 - Rank Up: From Cardinal to Chancellor and finally to Lord President.

 - Reasonable Authority Figure: Serves as one in his first three appearances, especially "The Invasion of Time", before becoming evil.

 - What Happened to the Mouse?: It is not known what happened to him and his bas-relief mates when Rassilon emerged.
-The Expanded Universe gives various stories featuring him.
-Borusa plays a major part in the War Doctor story Engines of War, in which he dies while destroying a Dalek force.
+The Expanded Universe gives various stories featuring Borusa, and he plays a major part in the War Doctor story Engines of War, in which he dies while destroying a Dalek force.

 - With Great Power Comes Great Insanity: This seems to happen a lot with evil Time Lords.

-- You Are in Command Now: Although he was only a Cardinal in "The Deadly Assassin", since the President and Chancellor Goth ended up dead, he ended up as Gallifrey's leader the High Council made him Chancellor to lead the planet ... until the Doctor showed up to claim the office of the Presidency (since he technically won the election by virtue of being not dead); Borusa was later elected as Lord President, but that's when he began to go wrong.
+- You Are in Command Now: Although he was only a Cardinal in "The Deadly Assassin", since both the President and Chancellor Goth ended up dead, he became Gallifrey's leader the High Council made him Chancellor to lead the planet... until the Doctor showed up to claim the office of the Presidency (since he technically won the election by virtue of being not dead); Borusa was later elected as Lord President, but that's when he began to go wrong.

 Coordinator Engin (Fourth Doctor)